oooo

 - After turning off any lights (including smartphones and tablets), your black pupils will quickly widen or enlarge.

-o - This is called dilate.
+o - This is called dilated.

 o - They may dilate to a diameter of 7mm if you’re relatively young, but if you’re middle-aged or older they may only be 5mm.